Office Ninja: Excel Tip – IF Functions

 How to use it: Before walking through an example, let’s take a look how to properly write an IF function.

 =IF(condition to test, show if condition is true, show if condition is false)

-The chunks of the function found between the commas, also known as “arguments”, may be described slightly differently between Microsoft Excel, Google Docs, and other spreadsheet editors, however their purpose is generally the same.
+The chunks of the function found between the commas, also known as “arguments” or “parameters”, may be described slightly differently between Microsoft Excel, Google Docs, and other spreadsheet editors, however their purpose is generally the same.
 Let’s break it down step by step using the following example.

 Let’s look at the list of names below.
 We’ve kept this example simple by only using two different names in our list in Column A. Let’s evaluate each name and determine the appropriate gender for both John and Mary.

 Condition to test: In this argument, we are going to write our test criteria.
 This criteria must be something that evaluates to be either true or false.
 As such, when we enter our IF function into cell B2, we might enter the condition A2=”John”.
 If we were to read this criteria in plain English, we’d essentially be asking “Does cell A2 say John?”
 (We could have just as easily entered A2=”Mary” without any problems, but it would have some impact on how we write the subsequent arguments in this formula).
 In the case of A2=”John”, this would evaluate as True, but as we fill down to B3, the condition would evaluate to False as A3 clearly does not equal John.
 Also, notice that our condition is actually comparing two values.
 This enables the function to compare the two pieces of information and determine if the condition is true or false.
 If we just had one value, like a sum formula, we would encounter an error.